Table of Contents Hide

-The third reason why your Shopify store is not generating sales is because you’re not driving the right people to your store.
+The third reason why your Shopify store is not generating sales is that you’re not driving the right people to your store.
 You must be driving the right types of traffic to your store.
 The two typical ways you can do that are through organic traffic and paid traffic, whether it’s in the search engines or whether it’s on social media platforms.

 Approximately 95% of all searches online start with a Google search when someone’s looking to purchase a product.
 So organically, every single page of your website needs to be targeting a search term that people are using to find the products that you’re selling.

 Optimizing your store for the most appropriate search terms isn’t rocket science, but knowing how to do so properly, is.
 Optimizing every single page in your store isn’t an easy process.
-You must ensure you are tapped into the traffic that people are searching for your products you are selling.
+You must ensure you are tapped into the traffic that people are searching for the products you are selling.
 If you are not optimized, you are not going to be driving the right traffic.
-So organically, you need to have an optimized website which is aligned with Google’s algorithms, quality guidelines and 200 plus known ranking factors.
+So organically, you need to have an optimized website that is aligned with Google’s algorithms, quality guidelines, and 200 plus known ranking factors.
 Organic traffic is by far the most profitable channel for conversions, as it’s always the highest converting one.
 It is harder, and it does take longer, it does take time but you do need to optimize your store with SEO.

 When it comes to paid search, or paid traffic far too many people make the very expensive mistake of trying to launch a product before they have done any of the aforementioned.
 They also make the mistake of purchasing expensive traffic on platforms like Facebook.
-Yes, it can be a very profitable channel if you’re an expert on Facebook ads, and until you know your products do convert, you should not invest or waste budget on Facebook ads unless you’ve got between and 50 and a $100 per day to test and build data for a number weeks, and in some cases, months.
+Yes, it can be a very profitable channel if you’re an expert on Facebook ads, and until you know your products do convert, you should not invest or waste your budget on Facebook ads unless you’ve got between 50 and $100 per day to test and build data for a number weeks, and in some cases, months.
 Since the iOS 14 update, Facebook is not typically the place to launch with ads and paid traffic.
 Until you find out who your exact target audiences are, at the price point that they are prepared to pay, that’s only the time to scale with Facebook ads.

-There are however other ‘paid’ channels where you can start much more cost effectively to start building and buying data about your products, your audience, and who is more likely to convert before you start scaling on Facebook.
+There are however other ‘paid’ channels where you can start much more cost-effectively to start building and buying data about your products, your audience, and who is more likely to convert before you start scaling on Facebook.
 And our advice is to start with the Google Shopping Comparison Service [GSCS].

 Over the years, it has been for us, by far the most profitable channel for paid conversions for ANY type of ecommerce store, not just Shopify.
-You can start off with the service from Google from as little as $20 per day to start driving traffic and sales.
+You can start off with the service from Google for as little as $20 per day to start driving traffic and sales.
 The more money you have initially to invest at the beginning to buy user data about your own particular products and services, the better.
 If you know your products can compete online at a price people are willing to pay then it is the best channel to start with.

 Again, how much is it gonna cost to market your products and services?
 One of the fundamental elements of business planning.
 Financial forecasting, based on how much it is going to cost you to sell your products online and put them in front of the right people, is essential.

 The only way you can do that is through paid traffic to start with.
-Organic will build up over time yes, but Google only has a major refresh of its index every 60 to 90 days.
+Organic will build up over time, yes, but Google only has a major refresh of its index every 60 to 90 days.
 So you can start doing the right things for SEO and give yourself the perfect foundations.
 But in the end, you need to drive traffic quicker because you need an ROI from your investment.
 And you’ll need to drive people to your store initially and you’ll need to spend money doing so.

 4 – Problems With your Website

 The other key reason your Shopify store is not generating sales is because of problems with your website.
 And what do I mean by that?
 If you are trying to become a professional retailer in a particular niche, have a look at the top of Google and see who’s already there.
 You need to look like a professional retailer in a particular niche in order to compete.
-If you are investing money to be at the top of Google, and if you are using an unprofessional, low quality Shopify theme store design, with low quality imagery that looks awful compared to the market leaders, visitors will soon bounce off your site.
+If you are investing money to be at the top of Google, and if you are using an unprofessional, low-quality Shopify theme store design, with low-quality imagery that looks awful compared to the market leaders, visitors will soon bounce off your site.
 Trust sentiment is key to conversions.
 Potential buyers must believe they are buying from an established, professional retailer.

 You’ve got to look professional.
 You’ve got to look as if you know what you’re doing, even if you’re starting with dropshipping, that’s our whole ethos and methodology.
 Take a look at some of the stores that are already out there selling the same as what you do, will your store compete with theirs?
 If you put your store next to someone else who’s already at the top of Google, why will they purchase from your store?
 Do you really think you can compete with major retailers with a free Shopify theme?